-Ideally, you need to have a point person who looks after your Online Shop.
+Ideally, you need to have a point person who looks after your Online Marketplace.
 Add new products as and when you have them, and also manage the quantities of each product that are available, where relevant.
 The last thing you want is for a customer to make a purchase for a product that you do not have in stock.
-The Online Shop enables people to request a notification when a stock item is replenished.
+The Online Marketplace enables people to request a notification when a stock item is replenished.
 So it runs just like your offline shop.

 Deals and Special Offers/Sales

 It is a good idea to offer deals and special offers every now and then to incentivise sales.
-Our Online Shop is able to run deals and special offers, and we will also market these for free.
+Our Online Marketplace is able to run deals and special offers, and we will also market these for free.
 This can also be a useful feature for getting rid of slow-moving, obsolete or out-of-season stock.
 You can get in touch with us to set up an offer.

 You can also set up special coupon offers to encourage repeat business.
 Be creative with your online marketing, especially as there is a large captive audience that will quickly see what you have to offer.